Dimuyz/python-learning/README.md

 # python-learning
-my journey about learnng python language with practice, project and problem solving
+my journey and progress about learnng python language with practice, project and problem solving